ibm-cloud-docs/framework-financial-services-controls/controls-output/si/si-3.md

 Configure malicious code protection mechanisms to:
 1. Perform periodic scans of the system _[IBM Assignment: at least weekly]_ and real-time scans of files from external sources at _[IBM Assignment: to include endpoints, including removable media and devices (e.g., USB drives, CD/DVDs)]_ as the files are downloaded, opened, or executed in accordance with organizational policy; and
-2. _[IBM Assignment: to include alerting administrator or defined security personnel]_; and send alert to __##1 in response to malicious code detection.
+2. _[IBM Assignment: to include alerting administrator or defined security personnel]_ in response to malicious code detection.

 ### SI-3 (d)